CyrusYip/cyrusyip-blog/README.md

 # Cyrus Yip's Blog

 This is Cyrus Yip's personal website.

-The Hugo theme [Even](https://github.com/olOwOlo/hugo-theme-even) is licensed under [MIT License](LICENSE.md), The content of my blog posts is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en).
+The content of all pages is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-If you want to submit pull requests, please read the [contributing guidelines](CONTRIBUTING.md) at first.
+# Contributing Guidelines

+First off, thank you for considering contributing to this project.
+Any help would be much appreciated.

+Please feel free to improve the quality of this content by submitting pull requests.
+A merged PR will make you appear in the contributor list.
+It will, however, be considered a donation of your work to this project.
+You are still bound by the conditions of the license, meaning that you are not considered an author or owner of the content once it has been merged in.

+You may also open issues for pointing out mistakes or suggesting ideas.